Chickpea & Gram

 The larvae of the fall armyworm cause damage by feeding on all plant parts.
-Young larvae initially eat leaf tissue from one side, leaving the opposite epidermal layer intact (windows feeding).
+Young larvae initially eat one side of the surface of the leaf tissue, leaving the opposite layer intact (window feeding).
 Seedlings can be fed upon up to the destruction of buds and growing points.
 Larger larvae leave a characteristic row of perforations and ragged margins on leaves, as well as lines of larval frass.
-They can also cut the base of the plant or attack the reproductive and young fruit structures.
-In case of heavy infestation, fall armyworm larvae can cause extensive defoliation.
+They can also cut the base of the plant or attack the reproductive and young fruit.
+In the case of heavy infestation, fall armyworm larvae can cause extensive loss of leaves.

 Eggs are laid in tight clusters of 100-300 on the undersides of the leaves, usually covered with scales.
 The larvae are light tan or green to nearly black, with stripes running along the flanks and a yellowish line along the back.
 The moth has white transparent hind wings and brown front wings mottled with lighter and darker marks.
 Each forewing has a noticeable whitish spot near the extreme tip.
 Diet and temperature determine the length of the different life cycle phases.
 Cool, wet springs followed by warm, humid weather favor the life cycle of the insect.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-Recommended insecticides include esfenvalerate, chloropyrifos, malathion and lambda-cyhalothrin.
-Farmers are also advised to go for poison bait based on these insecticides for grown up larvae.
+Recommended insecticides include esfenvalerate, chlorpyrifos, malathion and lambda-cyhalothrin.
+Farmers are also advised to go for poison bait based on these insecticides for adult larvae.